Michael Eriksson

 Disclaimer

 The below is a hodgepodge of various thoughts relating to education that spun off each other in a comparatively short time.
 Normally, I keep new ideas, with preliminary elaborations, in a particular (unpublished) file for later spin-off into new articles (or integration into existing); however, with the somewhat larger amount of text involved here, I preferred to move them jointly into one document to not flood my ideas file.
 The result is not optimal, but will serve as a compromise for now.
 Beware that some of the headings are only rough guide-lines, and that the corresponding texts are not always separated into logical sub-topics.
-(The contents may or may not be cleaned up or moved to other pages later.)
+(The contents might or might not be cleaned up or moved to other pages later.)

 Dumbing-Down of education/Lack of challenges

-This principle goes against the very purpose of eduction: To better the students.
+This principle goes against the very purpose of education: To better the students.
 The point is not whether a student is able to complete a task today, but whether trying the task (even if failing) will make him better at it—possibly allowing him to succeed tomorrow.
 One can go even further and claim that is suffices that the student becomes better at something (possibly something entirely unrelated, e.g. learning his own limits).
-Similarly, in order to grow and to exceed ones current limits, it is important to push them.
+Similarly, in order to grow and to exceed one’s current limits, it is important to push them.

-http://www.textbookleague.org/82dumbo.htme begins with a historical view by James Michener, which hits the points I am trying to make rather well (as does the rest of the article).
+http://www.textbookleague.org/82dumbo.htme begins with a historical view by James Michener, which hits the points that I am trying to make rather well (as does the rest of the article).

 Reducing the criteria for a “pass”

-A depressing issue is that the current standard way (at least in Sweden and the US) of handling unsatisfactory graduation rates is to lower the criteria for a pass.
+A depressing issue is that the current standard way (at least in Sweden and the U.S.) of handling unsatisfactory graduation rates is to lower the criteria for a pass.
 Attempts at actually bettering the education are left at empty claims and for-show measures.
-This poses a particular danger when (as in Sweden) there are strong political forces striving to put as many people as possible through college, leading to a continual decrease in the quality of the students and, with some delay, a decrease in the graduation criteria.
+This poses a particular danger when (as in Sweden) there are strong political forces striving to put as many as possible through college, leading to a continual decrease in the quality of the students and, with some delay, a decrease in the graduation criteria.
 In a worst case scenario, the value of an entry-level degree will be diminished to a beefed-up high-school diploma.

-I have repeatedly heard claimed that this has already happened in the US, e.g. that
+I have repeatedly heard claimed that this has already happened in the U.S., e.g. that

 Our students frequently lag behind students elsewhere in the age levels at which certain subjects are introduced.
 To phrase the point differently, students can and should learn by 14 or 15 what they currently learn by age 17.